Installing on Heroku¶

 If you don’t already have a Heroku account, it’ll prompt you to create one.
 Once you’re logged in to Heroku, choose a name for your installation, then scroll down and click Deploy.
 Once it’s finished, click View and follow the prompts.
 Once finished, open the site and from there you can easily set up a demo data set (if you just want to learn Tabbycat) or use the data importer to set up a real tournament.

 During the setup process, Heroku will ask you to verify your account by adding a credit card.
 A standard Tabbycat site will not charge your card — charges only accrue if you deliberately add a paid service in the Heroku dashboard.

 The long way¶

 The long way sets you up with more control over your environment.
-Because you’ll clone our GitHub repository, it’ll be easier for you to pull and contribute updates to the source code.
+Because you’ll clone our GitHub repository, it’ll be easier for you to upgrade your app when a new version is released.
+You’ll also have the flexibility to make and contribute updates to the source code.
 We recommend it if you have experience with Git.
 It’s also easier with this method to import CSV files using the command-line importer, so if you have a very large tournament, this might make importing initial data easier.

 We’ve tested these instructions successfully on Windows, Linux and macOS.